xXShaneXx/C-/StlLibrary.md

 numbers[0] = 10;         // Modify element
 auto size = numbers.size();

-Use when: You need fixed-size array with bounds checkings std::list
+Use when: You need fixed-size array with bounds checking std::list
 #include <list>